List of Descriptive Words and Phrases For Book Reviews

 vague

-someone who is vague does not clearly or fully explain something
+does not clearly or fully explain something

 vaguely